BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 13. Switch Back VIP to Node-1

-Switch back the VIP resource back to node to proceed with the SAP resouces creation.
+Switch back the VIP resource back to node to proceed with the SAP cluster configuration.

 Please find the screenshots on [how to failback VIP to node-1](Switch-VIP-Node-1.md)